intxcc/OwnTrack/README.md

 ## HowTo - Install the server
 This is a little more tricky and therefore in its own file.
 Check out [INSTALL.md](/INSTALL.md) for the instructions.

+## HowTo - Browse the location history
+If the server is correctly set up, open the command line and change the directory to the one containing the "draw_map.py" file.
+Type "python draw_map.py help" to see all possible request formats.
+After the request there should be a new file "map.png" in the same folder.
+Voilà, your location history.

 ## Development